-The Swiss and Luxembourg Protocols that are before the committee today update agreements between the U.S. and these countries that were signed many years ago.
-The Hungary Tax Treaty replaces the previous treaty which was signed in 1979.
-The Chilean tax treaty is the first bilateral tax treaty between the U.S. and Chile.
-The OECD Multilateral Convention has been signed by 61 countries.
-The protocols improve conventions that have stimulated increased investment, greater transparency, and a stronger economic relationship between our countries.
-The Swiss and Luxembourg treaties strengthen the information exchange provisions to alleviate concerns that U.S. taxpayer information was not accessible by the Internal Revenue Service.
-We are pleased that the Swiss Protocol provides for mandatory arbitration.
-We thank the committee for its prior support of this evolution in U.S. tax treaty policy, and we strongly urge you to continue that support by approving all five of these Tax Treaties and Protocols.
+The Spain Protocol and the updated Tax Treaty with Poland that are before the committee today update agreements between the U.S. and these countries that were signed many years ago.
+The Spanish Protocol updates a Tax Treaty from 1990, and the Polish Tax Treaty replaces the treaty signed by the U.S. and Poland in 1974.
+The Protocol and Tax Treaty improve conventions that have stimulated increased investment, greater transparency, and a stronger economic relationship between our countries.
+The Spanish Protocol lowers the withholding rates for dividends, interest, and royalties.
+We are pleased that the Spanish Protocol provides for mandatory arbitration.
+The Polish Tax Treaty lowers the withholding rates for dividends, interest and royalties.
+The Polish Tax Treaty also includes a limitation on benefits (LOB) provision that will help stop treaty shopping through Poland.
+We thank the committee for its prior support of this evolution in U.S. tax treaty policy, and we strongly urge you to continue that support by approving the Tax Treaty and Protocol before you today.